PP-Module for MDM Agent

 6.3.4 Consistency of Requirements

 This PP-Module identifies several SFRs from the GPOS PP that are needed to support MDM Agent functionality.
 This is considered to be consistent because the functionality provided by the GPOS PP is being used for its intended purpose.
-The PP-Module also identifies a number of modified SFRs from the GPOS PP as well as new SFRs that are used entirely to provide functionality for MDM Agent.
+The PP-Module identifies new SFRs that are used entirely to provide functionality for MDM Agent.
 The rationale for why this does not conflict with the claims defined by the GPOS PP are as follows:

 PP-Module RequirementConsistency Rationale